Theses are due on Reading Day, May 10

-You are only required to submit a digital copy of the thesis and once that is accepted, you will be emailed a link to electronically sign the Non-Exclusive Distribution License and your advisor will sign the certificate of approval page.
-These will be emailed to you for digital signature once you have submitted an approved thesis.
-The distribution license requires you to pick which level of access you are providing to your work:
+You are only required to submit a digital copy of the thesis and once that is accepted, you will be emailed a link to electronically sign the Non-Exclusive Distribution License and your advisor will sign the printed certificate of approval page extracted from your submitted PDF/A. The distribution license requires you to pick which level of access you are providing to your work:

 For honors theses, certain structural elements are required, such as the title page, certificate of approval, table of contents, etc. These requirements are laid out on the formatting page.
 You have the option to use a formatted thesis template which includes the required elements and is designed to facilitate proper formatting and pagination in Microsoft Word.
 Please consult with librarians if departmental guidelines differ from formatting requirements outlined on the formatting page.
-If you plan to make your thesis open access and make a bound copy available in the Allen Room, use of the template is highly recommended.
+Use of the template is highly recommended.

 If you do not have Microsoft Word, you can download it from Office 360 website.
 As a Whitman student, you can log in with your Whitman email and password and download Microsoft Office on up to five computers and five mobile devices.
 If you do not want to download Office/Word, you can also use Word Online, log in with your Whitman Email address and password and upload the template there.
 For more information, please contact WCTS.